 Since fiber is not broken down into glucose, it does not cause a spike in blood sugar levels, like other carbohydrates.
 This is also why fiber is subtracted from the total carbohydrates when calculatingnet carbs.
 They don’t contribute to your total daily carb count since they are not digested.

-Soluble corn fiber is a commonly used fiber that is considered a true fiber and will not impact blood glucose levels.
+Soluble tapioca fiber is a commonly used fiber that is considered a true fiber and will not impact blood glucose levels.

 Natural fiber from foods, like vegetables and berries, can be subtracted from total carbs.